simonhearne/webperfninja/_posts/2017-01-20-optimising-css-image-sprites.markdown

 <figcaption>That's a lot of wasted memory</figcaption>
 </figure>

-## Keep it under 15kB
+## Keep it under 14kB

 On the web, a packet is around 1,500B of data (the [maximum transmission unit](https://en.m.wikipedia.org/wiki/Maximum_transmission_unit)).
 In general you should send up to 10 packets in the first round trip of a TCP connection (the [TCP initial congestion window](https://en.m.wikipedia.org/wiki/TCP_congestion_control#Congestion_window)).

 Assuming you expect the image sprite to load early in the page load, it might be the first object in one of the six available TCP connections (in HTTP/1.1), and thus subject to the initial congestion window.
-Keeping it under 15kB means that the image can download in one network round-trip, reducing the effect of latency and packet loss.
+Keeping it under 14kB means that the image can download in one network round-trip (assuming header data is under 1kB), reducing the effect of latency and packet loss.

 ## Make it square